Neuropathology-Giessen/MOTH/docs/source/quickstart.rst

 | The example will save the generated `tilemask` in the first image
   starting at (50|50).
-| Learn more about the parameters of the function by taking a look at the :ref:`mothi api`.
+| Learn more about the parameters of the function by taking a look at the :ref:`api`.

 Merge annotation
 ~~~~~~~~~~~~~~~~